shhossain/computer_science/Algorithms/Sorting/readme.md

 out algorithm design appear in the body of sorting algorithms that have been developed over the years.
 In this way, sorting is also a problem of historical interest.

 We can prove a nontrivial lower bound for sorting (as we shall do in Chapter 8).
 Our best upper bounds match the lower bound asymptotically, and so we know that our sorting algorithms are asymptotically optimal.
 Moreover, we can use the lower bound for sorting to prove lower bounds for certain other problems.
-Many engineering issues come to the fore when implementing sorting algo- rithms.
+Many engineering issues come to the fore when implementing sorting algorithms.
 The fastest sorting program for a particular situation may depend on many factors, such as prior knowledge about the keys and satellite data, the memory hierarchy (caches and virtual memory) of the host computer, and the software environment.
-Many of these issues are best dealt with at the algorith- mic level, rather than by “tweaking” the code.
+Many of these issues are best dealt with at the algorithmic level, rather than by “tweaking” the code.

 ### Popular Sorting Algorithms
 - [Bubble Sort](BubbleSort/readme.md)